Daniel-McLarty/NAT-Sub-Address-Protocol/draft-mclarty-nat-sub-address-protocol.md

 | Encapsulated Application-Layer Traffic                             |

 ## Field Descriptions

-* Version: NATSAP protocol version (e.g., 0x01).
+* **Version**: NATSAP protocol version (e.g., 0x01).
-* Flags: Reserved for future extensions.
+* **Flags**: Reserved for future extensions.
-* Sub-Address: The 32-bit sub-address assigned by the NAT router.
+* **Sub-Address**: The 32-bit sub-address assigned by the NAT router.
-* Encapsulated Destination Port: The original application port.
+* **Encapsulated Destination Port**: The original application port.
-* Encapsulated Data Length: Length of the encapsulated payload.
+* **Encapsulated Data Length**: Length of the encapsulated payload.
-* Encapsulated Data: The original application-layer traffic.
+* **Encapsulated Data**: The original application-layer traffic.

 # Security Considerations

-1. Sub-Address Privacy:
+## Sub-Address Privacy

 * Sub-addresses are public, similar to ports.
 * Applications should use existing encryption protocols (e.g., TLS) for security.

-2. Rate Limiting:
+## Rate Limiting

 * The CG NAT router should rate-limit DSAAP requests to prevent abuse.

-3. Expiration and Reuse:
+## Expiration and Reuse

 * Sub-addresses should have a lease time to prevent stale mappings.
 * Routers should implement keep-alive mechanisms to verify active clients.

 # IANA Considerations